Aegires ninguis

 The knobbly nudibranch, Aegires ninguis, is a species of dorid nudibranch.
-It is a marine gastropod mollusc in the family Aegiridae.
+It is marine gastropod mollusc in the family Aegiridae.

 Distribution

 This species is found off the South African coast from the Atlantic coast of the Cape Peninsula to Port Elizabeth.
 It is found from the intertidal to at least 30 m.
 It is endemic.

 Description

 The knobbly nudibranch is a small (up to 15 mm) white-bodied dorid with numerous knobbles projecting from its body.
 Its rhinophores emerge from knobbled sheaths.

 Ecology

 This species may feed on encrusting sponges.